 Although in many ways packing a bug out bag is like packing a bag for a camping or hiking trip all you really need in way of a knife is a simple pocket knife with a can opener and maybe a saw.
-For survival scenarios you will need your survival knife like the Fällkniven F1 that was recommended on this website.
+For survival scenarios you will need your survival knife like the Fällkniven F1 that was recommended over here.

 Your knife must be robust and up to the tasks presented by emergency survival situations but does not need to replace an axe, I always make space for an axe in a bug out bag as there is no shortage of trees where I live and can absolutely justify the weight of an axe in my bug out bag, at only a few pounds the cutting and chopping ability of an axe is far superior to a knife and if I could only carry one cutting tool in my bug out bag it would be an axe rather than a knife every time.
 I don’t have to choose only one though so for temperate and arctic woodland environments I would always recommend carrying a knife and axe, in jungle environments a machete and axe combination might be more suitable and perhaps in desert and taiga environments you could dispense with the larger cutting tool altogether and just go with a knife.
 When selecting a knife for your bug out bag though consider the factors that helped me select the F1 as my top pick for a survival knife;

 - A handle which fully encloses the tang so it can be used comfortably in the cold